A Comparison of the Best Broadcast TV Recorders (DVRs) in 2023

 If you don’t mind connecting your DVR to your router via Ethernet cable (as opposed to Wi-Fi), and you want to get the most channels possible with a lower-cost channel guide, check out the HDHomeRun DVRs.

-If you want the absolute cheapest DVR solution, and you know exactly what you want to record and when is airs, then a generic solution like the Mediasonic Homeworx DVR might be best for you.
+If you want the absolute cheapest DVR solution, and you know exactly what you want to record and when it airs, then a generic solution like the Mediasonic Homeworx DVR might be best for you.

 What Happened to the Amazon Fire TV Recast?